Homeomorphisms between compact subsets of real numbers: Introduction

 \section{Introduction}

 The preliminary purpose of this paper is to collect reductions of properties of compact subsets of real numbers to properties of countable orders.
 In this respect, the paper is a continuation of the research discussed in \cite{bkp}.
-Relevant invariants are applied to the so-called tame sets in $\mathbb R$, which allows for their full classification up to homeomorphism.
+Relevant invariants are applied to the so-called $t$-sets in $\mathbb R$, which allows for their full classification up to homeomorphism.
+As the readers will note, this classification is demonstrated by the method of exhausting the possibilities through the order in which the examples are discussed.